RaviSoji/colab_utils/README.md

        Enter verification code: ___________________
        ```

-4. Authenticate your Google Drive object by clicking the link,
+3. Authenticate your Google Drive object by clicking the link,
     supplying consent, copying the displayed code,
     and pasting into the `verification code` field.
    Remember to press `<enter>` on your keyboard.

-5. Now, you can use this package to do the things you wish were easier to do.
+4. Now, you can use this package to do the things you wish were easier to do.

-## Usage
-__list contents of a directory in your Google Drive__:
+### list contents of a directory in your Google Drive:
- `colab_utils.ls_gdrive()`
 - The default behavior is to use the root directory of your Google Drive.
   ```
-  In : colab_utils.ls_gdrive(drive)
+  In [1]: colab_utils.ls_gdrive(drive)
-  Out: {'a_sample_folder': 'WWWWWWWWWWWWWWWWWWWWWWWWWWW',
+  Out[1]: {'a_sample_folder': 'WWWWWWWWWWWWWWWWWWWWWWWWWWW',
            'Colab Notebooks': 'XXXXXXXXXXXXXXXXXXXXXXXXXXX',
            'Getting started': 'YYYYYYYYYYYYYYYYYYYYYYYYYYY',
            'sample_nb.ipynb': 'ZZZZZZZZZZZZZZZZZZZZZZZZZZZ'}
   ```
 - If you want to list contents of a specific directory, supply its ID.
   ```